Arrudxx/Arrudxx/README.md

 <h1 align="center"> printf👋("<em>hello world</em> ");</h1><hr>

-<p>Hello my name is <strong>Daniel Arruda</strong> have 18 years, I am a music lover programmer looking for an internship in the field or an opportunity to develop junior
+<p>	Hello my name is <strong>Daniel Arruda</strong> have 18 years, I am a music lover programmer looking for an internship in the field or an opportunity to develop junior
 </p>

-<p>and  student in systems analysis and development in the 3rd semester of Universidade Paulista Unip </p>
+<p>Currently studying systems analysis and development in the 3rd semester of Universidade Paulista Unip </p>

 <!--Imagem e link do meu linkedin-->